 - Information needs to include a date.

 - The language should help explain each point.
 Each word is important.
 The word order in each sentence should be the most direct.
 (See below).

 - When there is more than one treatment choice or explanation, we explain the differences.

-- State clearly when something is not known.
+- It is important to state clearly when something is not known.

-- Instead of “some people” or “most people” it is more useful to write “1 in 10″.
-This format is easier to understand than “10% of people”.
+- Instead of “some people” or “most people” it is more useful to write “1 in 10” etc. This format is easier to understand than “10% of people”.